NSFThinIce/ThinIceProject/Readme.md

-# The official webpage for the Thin Ice Project
+# The official webpage for the Thin Ice Project (Work in Progress!)

 Naming Conventions
 ==================